 2.2 Case-study background

 The US West Coast sablefish fishery is part of a federally-managed multispecies (90+) groundfish fishery operating from the US-Canada border in the north to the US-Mexico border in the south (PFMC, 2014).
 Groundfish harvests occur both commercially through limited entry (LE), open access (OA), and tribal programs, and recreationally through targeted and incidental take.
 All tribal fisheries are located off the coast of Washington, where tribes have a federal treaty right to fish in their “usual and accustomed” fishing areas (citation).
 The groundfish fishery primarily targets demersal species such as sablefish, Dover sole (Microstomus pacificus), shortspine thornyhead (Sebastolobus alascanus), Petrale sole (Eopsetta jordani), and Pacific whiting (Pacific hake, Merluccius productus).
 Prior to 1982 management was under the jurisdiction of each respective coastal state (i.e., Washington, Oregon, and California).
-With the implementation of the Magnuson-Stevens Act and the creation of the Pacific Fisheries Management Council (PFMC) Groundfish Fishery Management Plan, management authority switched to the PFMC, a stakeholder body that formally advises the federal government.
+With the implementation of the Magnuson-Stevens Act in 197x and the creation of the Pacific Fisheries Management Council (PFMC) Groundfish Fishery Management Plan in 19xx, management authority switched to the PFMC, a stakeholder body that formally advises the federal government.
 The first federal regulation of coast-wide trip limits was implemented in October of 1982.

-Today, sablefish is one of the most valuable groundfish stocks managed by the PFMC, with values reaching $44.7 million in 2011 (PacFIN, 2015).
+Today, sablefish is one of the most valuable groundfish stocks managed by the PFMC, with value reaching $44.7 million in 2011 (PacFIN, 2015).
 Sablefish are also caught within areas managed by the Department of Fisheries and Oceans Canada and the North Pacific Fisheries Management Council, but the research presented here focuses on the portion of the fishery that operates under the PFMC (i.e., Washington to California).
-Prior to 1960 sablefish were mainly caught using hook and line, with the first records documented by the California Department of Fish and Wildlife in 1908 (Figure 1; Johnson et al., 2015).
-Later increases in the 1970s are attributed to the development of a pot fishery comprised of mainly foreign vessels.
+Sablefish were mainly caught using hook and line prior to 1960, with the first records of catch documented by the California Department of Fish and Wildlife in 1908 (Figure 1; Johnson et al., 2015).
+Later increases in catch in the 1970s are attributed to the development of a pot fishery comprised of mainly foreign vessels.
 Trawl landings also date back to the early 1900s, though trawl landings rarely exceeded those by hook and line until the late 1960s.

 The sablefish fishery encounters several bycatch species, including Pacific halibut (Hippoglossus stenolepis), an internationally managed species, and five overfished species (Table 1): (1) bocaccio (S. paucispinis; Field, 2013); (2) cowcod (S. levis; Dick and MacCall, 2014); (3) darkblotched rockfish (S. crameri; Gertseva and Thorson, 2013); (4) Pacific ocean perch (POP, S. alutus; Hamel and Ono, 2011); and (5) yelloweye rockfish (S. ruberrimus; Taylor and Wetzel, 2011).
 Prior to 2011, discarding was allowed, thus bycatch allowable catch limits were non-binding.
-In 2011 an ITQ program was implemented for the LE nearshore trawl groundfish fishery which apportioned bycatch TACs to individual vessels based on bycatch rates applied to target species TACs, made an allowance for gear switching to any fishing gear legal within the groundfish fishery, and made all TACs binding (PFMC and NMFS, 2010).
+An ITQ program was implemented for the LE nearshore trawl groundfish fishery in 2011 which apportioned bycatch TACs to individual vessels based on bycatch rates applied to target species TACs, made an allowance for gear switching to any fishing gear legal within the groundfish fishery, and made all TACs binding (PFMC and NMFS, 2010).